Skip to content

 Created by the artisans of GLASS-LAB in Tokyo, this Edo Kiriko piece combines

-two traditional techniques—Hira-kiriko (flat cutting) and fine sandblasting—
+two traditional techniques—Hira-kiriko (flat cutting) with ultra-fine 0.09mm sandblasting.

 Only a handful of craftsmen in Japan possess the skill to achieve this clarity and depth.